alivarastepour/retort-js/README.md

 }
 );
 ```
-Other than the `Component` struct, this module has 2 other publicly available members; `mount` and `render`. `mount` is used only on the root node and is basically
+Other than the `Component` struct, this module has 2 other publicly available members; `mount` and `render`. `mount` is used only on the root component and is basically
 the starting point of our applications written with retort. `render` though, must be called for every component that is going to be used in the application, because
 it creates and populates the VDOM representation of the component, the one that we left out during the initialization of our component.